dfrg/fount/feta/README.md

 This crate provides a high level interface for reading *f*ont m*eta*data.
 It is built on top of the [read-fonts] low level parsing library.

+This is still in very early stages and not yet ready for use.

 ## Features

 The first cut of the library intends to expose the following metadata: